lukso-network/docs/docs/learn/mini-apps/connect-to-upprovider.md

 npm install @lukso/up-provider
 ```

-## Basic Usage
+## Example implementation using react

-Here's a step-by-step guide to implement UP Provider connection in your React application:
+Here's a step-by-step guide to implement UP Provider connection in your react application:

 1. First, import the necessary dependencies: